sasgithub/Data_Analytics_cs/case-study/viz/Top_50_Stations_by_User_Type.md

 - Some stations appear prominently for both user types, indicating shared high-traffic locations.
 - Certain clusters (particularly in tourist-heavy or commuter-focused areas) are strongly associated with one user group.
-- A visual concentration of customer stations appears near popular attractions.
+- A visual concentration of Customer stations appears near popular attractions.

 ##### Interpretation

-The visualization underscores behavioral differences between subscribers (likely commuters or regular riders) and customers (potentially tourists or occasional users).
+The visualization underscores behavioral differences between Subscribers (likely commuters or regular riders) and Customers (potentially tourists or occasional users).
 Identifying these patterns supports targeted operational decisions, such as bike rebalancing and station expansion.

 ##### Use Case